By: Defred Folts III, Managing Partner, Chief Investment Strategist & Eric Biegeleisen, CFA, Managing Director, Research

 ABOUT 3EDGE ASSET MANAGEMENT

 3EDGE is a multi-asset investment management firm that utilizes a proprietary model to analyze market valuation metrics (long-term), economic forces (medium-term), and investor behavioral factors (short-term) that we believe drive the global capital markets.
-Our team of professionals draws on decades of investment management experience and their research in quantitative methods, including system dynamics, machine learning, artificial intelligence, and multi-player game theory to seek to identify undervalued and overvalued asset classes across the globe that may be poised to enter a period of market outperformance or underperformance.
-While we aim to generate attractive risk-adjusted returns, we also prioritize risk-management in an effort to limit portfolio declines for our clients, particularly during periods of extreme market disruptions.
+Our team of professionals draws on decades of investment management experience and their research in quantitative methods, including system dynamics, machine learning, artificial intelligence, and multiplayer game theory to seek to identify undervalued and overvalued asset classes across the globe that may be poised to enter a period of market outperformance or underperformance.
+While we aim to generate attractive risk-adjusted returns, we also prioritize riskmanagement in an effort to limit portfolio declines for our clients, particularly during periods of extreme market disruptions.
 Our clients include individuals, family offices, institutional investors, and registered investment advisors.

-DISCLOSURES: This commentary and analysis is intended for information purposes only and is as of October 4, 2019.
-Allocations shown above reflect target allocations for the 3EDGE Growth, ESG, Total Return and Conservative Strategies (the “Strategies”) as of the date the allocation change was made and individual investor allocations may differ.
+DISCLOSURES: This commentary and analysis is intended for information purposes only and is as of August 5, 2019.
+Allocations shown above reflect target allocations for the Total Return Strategy and Conservative Strategy (the “Strategies”) as of the date the allocation change was made and individual investor allocations may differ.
 This commentary does not constitute an offer to sell or solicitation of an offer to buy any securities.
 The opinions expressed in “View from the Edge” are those of Mr. Folts and Mr. Biegeleisen and are subject to change without notice in reaction to shifting market conditions.
 This commentary is not intended to provide personal investment advice and does not take into account the unique investment objectives and financial situation of the reader.
 Investors should only seek investment advice from their individual financial adviser.
 These observations include information from sources 3EDGE believes to be reliable, but the accuracy of such information cannot be guaranteed.
 Investments including common stocks, fixed income, commodities and ETFs involve the risk of loss that investors should be prepared to bear.
 Investment in these Strategies entails substantial risks and there can be no assurance that the Strategies’ investment objectives will be achieved.
 Past performance may not be indicative of future results. *Cash & Equivalents includes cash, cash equivalents, and money market funds.
 Fixed Income – Short Duration includes fixed income funds with an average duration of 2 years or less.
-Fixed Income – Intermediate Duration includes fixed income funds with an average duration of greater than 2 years and less than 10 years.
+Fixed Income – Long Duration includes fixed income funds with an average duration of greater than 2 years.
 Real Assets (Gold & Commodities) includes precious metals such as gold as well as investments that operate and derive much of their revenue in real assets, e.g., MLPs, metals and mining corporations, etc.